 \subsection{Possible generalization to the fermionic case}

 Here we briefly address the possible generalization of our method to the fermionic case, and its relation to existing approaches therein.
-The system-bath coupling in the fermionic case is off-diagonal in general, with the form $\Hhyb = \sum_k(V_k\ddop\cop_k + \hc)$ if only a single band is considered, where $\ddop$ and $\dop$, $\cdop_k$ and $\cop_k$ are the fermionic creation and annihilation operators of the system and bath respectively.
+The system-bath coupling in the fermionic case is off-diagonal in general, with the form $\Hhyb = \sum_k(V_k\ddop\cop_k + \hc)$ if only a single fermionic flavor is considered, where $\ddop$ and $\dop$, $\cdop_k$ and $\cop_k$ are the fermionic creation and annihilation operators of the system and bath respectively.
 Drawing correspondence to Eq.(\ref{eq:IF}), one may write the analytic expression of the Feynman-Vernon IF in the fermionic case as (we note that the following expression may not be exact as the IF for the fermionic case is generally derived in the coherent state basis and written in terms of Grassmann variables):

-Then similar to the bosonic case, one could use the QuAPI scheme to discretize the IF~\cite{ChenGuo2024a}, after which the exponent of the discretized IF will be an \textit{effective fermionic Hamiltonian}, and one could build it as a fermionic MPO using standard 1D fermionic TN techniques~\cite{BultinckVerstraete2017}.
+If this expression is valid, then similar to the bosonic case, one could use the QuAPI scheme to discretize the IF~\cite{ChenGuo2024a}, after which the exponent of the discretized IF will be an \textit{effective fermionic Hamiltonian}, and one could build it as a fermionic MPO using standard 1D fermionic TN techniques~\cite{BultinckVerstraete2017}.